 While staying in Prescott, many families find that Prescott Valley offers better accommodations away from the city center, allowing them to spread out, cook meals, utilize laundry facilities, and have a more comfortable stay.
 We’ve included the best hotels in Prescott Valley and a family vacation rental home, depending on your family’s needs when you travel.

-- Best Luxury Vacation Rental in Prescott Valley: Spacious Home with Deck Views – If you’re planning a big family getaway with extended family, check out this luxury vacation rental in Prescott valley.
-This vacation rental can accommodate up to ten guests and features stunning mountain views, a large deck, and lots of indoor and outdoor seating areas.
+- Luxury Vacation Rental in Prescott Valley: Spacious Home with Deck Views – If you’re planning a big family getaway with an extended family, check out this luxury vacation rental in Prescott Valley.
+This vacation rental accommodates up to ten guests and features stunning mountain views, a large deck, and many indoor and outdoor seating areas.

 See Related: Most Beautiful Valleys in the US